Armaklan/gitdemo/README.txt

 --------------------------------------------

 - Clone this repository
-- Launch npm install
 - Get composer.phar and launch composer install
-- Launch bower install
+- Install bower in your system and launch bower install